PhoenixDAO/phoenix-authentication/README.md

 - This folder has a suite of tests created through [Truffle](https://github.com/trufflesuite/truffle)
 - To run these tests:
   - Download the code
-  - Navigate to the `raindrop-client` folder in your terminal
+  - Navigate to the `phoenixAuthentication-client` folder in your terminal
   - Make sure you have Truffle and [Ganache](https://github.com/trufflesuite/ganache-cli) installed: `npm install -g truffle@4.1.8 ganache-cli`
   - Install web3 and ethereumjs-util: `npm install web3@1.0.0-beta.33 ethereumjs-util`
   - Spin up a development blockchain: `ganache-cli --seed  --port 8555`